 As “type-A” triathletes and runners, most of us see stopping a workout or dropping out of a race as giving up and being weak.
 However, making the strategic decision to stop, even when it means not meeting your immediate goals is a sign of strength, not weakness.
 And it does not mean that you won’t crush it next race, next year, or even the year after that.

 Knowing when to slow down during a race to allow fluids to rehydrate, halting a training regimen for a week to avoid burnout, altering season goals to allow an injury to heal, or dropping out when you just want to finish, takes an enormous amount of mental and emotional strength.
 It shows maturity and long-range vision.
 When continuing the current course of action jeopardizes long-term success, stopping the race, the training, or the season shows wisdom, not weakness.
-“Not today”, is quite different than “not ever.”
+“Not today”, doesn't mean “not ever.”
 Keeping that perspective is a vital part of being a seasoned, savvy athlete, as well as a normal functioning human being.
 That same perspective is what allows you to learn from your mistakes, and come back stronger, faster, and better.

 After you have dropped out of an event, cut a season short, or experienced similar setbacks, what then?
 This is my second point - you learn from it: “Race-day success is seldom achieved without race-day failure”.

 With endurance sports, we have to learn from our setbacks as well.
 If we don’t take the time to analyze what went wrong, we miss the opportunity to improve.
 This sounds easy enough, but taking the time to write out the specifics of our failures can be a sobering process.
 Yet it allows us to better address our weakness and improve during the next event.
 Maybe it’s re assessing our nutrition or hydration strategy.
 Or it could be looking at our rest and taper leading up to our race.
-Or possibly we recognize a deficiency in developed a sufficient base which lead to injury.
+Or possibly we recognize a deficiency in our base training which lead to injury.
 Take the time to go through this process.
 Work with a coach (or an experienced veteran in your sport) who can give objective feedback and help you identify possible areas of improvement.

 Since that ill-fated race day years ago, I’ve gone on to make the podium at that very same race.
 My time on that course had improved by over 30 minutes, and I have become a much stronger triathlete.
 Yet this process is a continual one.
 Currently I’ve made the difficult decision to take 2 seasons off to let my body heal completely after an accident and injury.
 Painful as it is, by choosing to delay the immediate satisfaction of race-day accomplishment, I will gain the long-term benefit of becoming a faster, stronger, and ultimately more successful triathlete.
 And so will you.